| Download Ebook – Your Guide to a Winning Customer Experience in Financial Services in 2021 |

-A community is a group of people who are die-hard fans of your products.
+A community is a group of people who are die-hard fans or loyal to your products.
 It is the end result of everything you do, represent and stand for as a brand.
 Community members are advocates of your products.
 Social media and email are two of the most potent channels to build a community.
 You can encourage your community to leave reviews and ratings on your product pages.

-Social media allows brands to project their unique brand voice.
+Social media allows eCommerce brands to project their unique brand voice.
 If it’s not feasible for you to have a dedicated social media person at the moment, chalk out a specific amount of time every day to respond to social media queries pertaining to your store.
-Make sure to address each query and review whether positive or negative on Facebook, Twitter, Instagram etc.
+Make sure to address each query and review whether positive or negative on Facebook, Twitter, Instagram, etc.

 Here are 2 examples, where they respond to a positive and a negative tweet:

 Omnichannel marketing can greatly improve conversions.
 Make sure that the necessary contact details such as email addresses and contact details are clearly visible on your website.

 We are in the age of personalization.
 Personalized emails are no longer sufficient.
 You need to personalize the shopping experience throughout the buyer’s journey, based on different variables.
-Make use of recommendation engines to suggest personalized product recommendations based on the user’s location, shopping and browsing history.
+Make use of recommendation engines to suggest personalized product recommendations based on the user’s location, shopping, and browsing history.

 Apart from this, eCommerce stores can also use exit intent pop-ups, discounts, abandoned cart messages, etc. to ensure that your customer experience game is on-point.

 The cutthroat competition has saturated the product feature and pricing aspect of every organization.
 Customers are no longer solely satisfied with an excellent product offering.
-To stay ahead of the game, you need a unique offering that sets you apart from the rest of the competitors.
-Providing a stellar customer experience through your eCommerce store and other avenues is a surefire way to help you achieve just that.
+To stay ahead of the game, you need a unique omnichannel offering that sets you apart from the rest of the competitors.
+Providing a stellar customer experience through your E-commerce store and other avenues is a surefire way to help you achieve just that.